 They live in a remote location and had it not been for UCCP, they may have never heard about Operation Smile.
 Before her daughter was born, Rowena had only seen extreme cases of cleft lips and palates, like a bilateral complete cleft, but never minor cases, like Shaina’s unilateral incomplete cleft lip.

 Rowena traveled eight hours with Shaina, who always has her hair in a topknot or curly pigtails, on a bus from Cotabato City to arrive to the project site in Davao.
-When they arrived, Rowena was surprised by all the children with similar birth deformities.
+When they arrived, Rowena was surprised by all the children with similar facial differences.
 “I feel sad that there are so many children with cleft lips, but also relieved to learn that my child is not the only one in this situation.”

 Shaina can’t really talk yet.
 She only knows words like “mama” and “papa” and thinks she came to the medical project to play.
 When Shaina’s name appeared on the list of patients to receive surgeries, Rowena is relieved.
 Shaina might not grasp the situation, but Rowena realises her daughter’s future will be brighter after the surgery.
 Additionally, Rowena says she can now stop blaming herself for her daughter’s cleft lip.